 Texture: While colour may be your main concern when matching bricks, texture should not be overlooked.
 Do your original bricks have a smooth, light or heavy texture?
 Matching the original texture of your brickwork can help maintain a consistent look and feel, with light reflection, shadow, all impacting the final colour of your facade.
 While it may look good from afar, the texture becomes increasingly noticeable up close.

-Finding the exact facing bricks used in your original masonry structure can be a difficult task.
-With a current brick shortage in the UK, many specialist brick manufacturers that have since closed, and there is a high likelihood that your original facing bricks may have been discontinued or replaced.
-However, not all is lost.
-There are several different avenues you and your builder can take to find the perfect match.
+Finding the exact facing bricks used in your original masonry structure is normally difficult and often impossible as many brick manufacturers have closed over the last thirty years, and there is also a high likelihood that your original brick may have been discontinued or replaced.

-Using reclaimed bricks in your masonry project can be a great way to find an exact match, especially for older or listed buildings.
+Using reclaimed bricks in your masonry project could be a great way to find an exact match, especially for older or listed buildings.
 Reclaimed bricks can also be an excellent alternative to help reduce your carbon footprint as they have a minimal impact on the environment.
 There are many suppliers of reclaimed bricks across the UK that have sourced bricks from demolished buildings and other masonry projects ensuring the bricks have aged naturally.
 It's also a higher possibility that you can find a similar size, as many imperial bricks can be sourced to align with the period of your originals.
 However the chance of you finding the exact brick used on your property may be still be slim.

 While you may think reclaimed bricks are needed to match the aesthetic, the fact is new bricks can also achieve the same effect.
-Many suppliers offer bespoke brick matching services and can successfully replicate the exact brick texture and size, or provide close alternatives.
+We offer a bespoke brick matching service and can successfully replicate the exact brick texture and size, or provide close alternatives.
 For example, tinting is one specialised technique that can be used to help blend new bricks seamlessly into old.

-In addition, all new bricks that are manufactured need to meet the European Standard BS EN 771-1 for frost resistance and effloresce (soluble salts).
+All new bricks must meet the European Standard BS EN 771-1 for frost resistance and effloresce (soluble salts).
 Reclaimed bricks have no standardisation or guidelines, and subsequently, can impact your home insurance premiums.
 For quality guarantee and cost-savings, new bricks are an extremely attractive avenue.